One Year After Hurricane Harvey: Meet the Texas Woman Making Recovery Her Mission

 Coincidently, Sarah lives just a few streets over from Penny in Cypress.
 Shortly after Harvey, they ran in to each other in Bear Creek as they were helping families tear out mold from their homes.
 I went with Sarah and Penny to unload the bathtub Penny picked up from Heart for Texas the day before.
 Inside the home, Sarah showed me a filmy line across the homes window, about six feet off the ground.
 It was the water line left from the flooding.
 “It’s a hard reminder,” said Sarah.
 “That was only a year ago.”

-The house next door to the one that received the new bathtub is empty, save for the furniture toppled over and resting right where it landed when the water finally recede.
+The house next door to the one that received the new bathtub is empty, save for the furniture toppled over and resting right where it landed when the water finally receded.
 Black mold climbed toward the ceiling and paint peeled from the walls.
 Whoever lived here before the storm, never came back.
 This scene is repeated all throughout the neighborhood.
 As some houses are rebuilt, others sit in decay.
 “There’s a lot of people who left and didn’t come back,” Sarah tells me.
 “There’s a lot of people who sold to investors for pennies on the dollar.
 I think some it was being very overwhelmed, not knowing where help was going to come from.”

 The Harvey Effect